What Is a Site Plan: Definition, Elements and Examples

 Why is site plan important? – freepik photo 1

 The main purpose of a site plan is to show how the intended land use relates to the features of a plot or a parcel and its surrounding area.
 The importance of a good site plan is not just showing the proposed structures, it’s also giving building officials the ability to check zoning and building codes.
-Depending on your county, development and zoning codes may vary.
+Depending on your county, residential development and zoning codes may vary.
 However, the zoning administration will review a construction site plan and determine if all the standards are met.

 When do I need a Site Plan?